movementlabsxyz/MIP/MIP/mip-21/README.md

 This approach minimizes the need for additional components and avoids the reliance on synthetic assets, leading to a simplified and cost-effective bridge solution.

+### Flow

+1. **User Deposits**:
+   - The user deposits tokens on the source chain, which triggers a deposit event.

+2. **Bridge Relayer**:
+   - The Bridge Relayer, listening for the deposit event, picks up the message or messages associated with the deposit.

+3. **Multisig Signing**:
+   - The multisig party signs the bridge transaction.
+The combination of signatures produces an aggregated signature that ties the signatures to the message.

+4. **Target Chain Verification**:
+   - On the target chain, the aggregated signature and the message are used to verify the validity of the bridge transaction.
+The withdrawal can only occur if the multisig-provided signature is valid.

+5. **User Withdrawal**:
+   - Once the signature is verified, the user can withdraw the corresponding funds on the target chain.

+This process is bi-directional, allowing funds to be bridged between Layer 1 and Layer 2, and vice versa, with minimal complexity and friction.

 ## Reference Implementation

 For more details on how this model operates, refer to USDC's Cross-Chain Transfer Protocol (CCTP) documentation: